-As stated in "Chapter 3: Affected Environment," special-status species are plants and animals are defined as those species listed by the USFWS as endangered, threatened, candidate, or special concern; by NOAA National Marine Fisheries Services as endangered or threatened; or by the MDEQ as endangered, threatened, candidate, or a species of concern.
+As stated in "Chapter 3: Affected Environment," special-status species are defined as those species listed by the USFWS as endangered, threatened, candidate, or special concern; by NOAA National Marine Fisheries Services as endangered or threatened; or by the MDEQ as endangered, threatened, candidate, or a species of concern.
 Federally and state-listed threatened and endangered species as well as candidate species are given equal consideration for analysis in this EA.
-Although there are other habitats at the national lakeshore that support many special-status species, only those species potentially affected by the proposed action of this EA are discussed in this section.